okfn/opendefinition/source/open-definition-dev.markdown

 The **license** may require as a condition for redistribution and re-use the attribution of the contributors and creators to the work.
 If this condition is imposed it must not be onerous.
-For example if attribution is required a list of those requiring attribution should accompany the **work**.

 ### 4. Integrity